owncloud-archive/documentation/admin_manual/installation/changing_the_web_route.rst

 ``/owncloud`` -- this is also where the Linux packages make the server appear.

 Basic system administrator and apache configuration knowledge is prerequisite.
-Several configuration files need to be kept in sync, when changeing the web route location.
+Several configuration files need to be kept in sync, when changing the web route location.

-On an Ubuntu-14.04 system the follwing files are typically involved:
+On an Ubuntu-14.04 system the following files are typically involved:

 - /etc/apache2/conf-enabled/owncloud.conf
 - /var/www/owncloud/config/config.php